-If it is not a Right of Way but is clearly well used, you will need to put in an claim?
-To do this you can contact Calderdale Highways or perhaps your first port of call should be the Ramblers, whose website gives clear advice on how to identify a lost path and make an application.
+If it is not a Right of Way, but it is clearly well used, you will need to put in an claim.
+To do this you can contact Calderdale Highways, or perhaps your first port of call should be the Ramblers, whose website gives clear advice on how to identify a lost path and make an application.
 The method involves comparing new and old maps, plus examination of historical sources.
 Walking and exploration is involved, but don’t forget that a lost path has to be proven before you can use it, otherwise you are trespassing.

 Community Rights of Way Service – a poem

 Who opened up these moors CROWS

 Who pays for all of this?
 Not sure Who pays towards some of this?
 CROWS